-Angelina Jolie Property Seen With Pitt’s Cars Parked There,What’s Really Happening With Estranged Couple?
+Angelina Jolie Property Seen With Pitt’s Cars Parked There, What’s Really Happening With Estranged Couple?

-It seems as though there are a million speculations swirling regarding the status of Brad Pitt and Angelina Jolie’s relationship.
-One minute there are reports that the stars are reconciling and the next the news circulates about the divorce proceedings being in “high gear,” as TMZ reported last month,
+It seems as though there are a million rumors swirling regarding the status of Brad Pitt and Angelina Jolie’s relationship.
+One minute there are reports that the stars are reconciling, and the next, the news circulates that the divorce proceedings are in “high gear,” as TMZ reported last month,

-Even this week there have been contradicting reports claiming that Pitt cannot wait to finalize his divorce with Angelina, while the UN special envoy is regretting her choice to split from the heartthrob.
-Yet, the latest report is leaning once again toward a possible amicable relationship and a reconciliation since Pitt’s vehicles have been spotted parked in the driveway of the actress.
+Even this week, there had been contradicting reports claiming that Pitt cannot wait to finalize his divorce with Angelina while the UN special envoy regretted her choice to split from the heartthrob.
+Yet, the latest report leans once again toward a possible amicable relationship and a reconciliation, since Pitt’s vehicles have been spotted parked in the driveway of the actress.

-As The Sun shares, Pitt’s black Tesla, which he purchased in 2014 was parked in Jolie’s driveway last week and began more reconciliation rumors to fly.
-Yet, this could really mean simply that Brad is visiting his six children, who live with Jolie in the massive mansion she purchased back in April.
-The publication notes that Maddox, 16, Pax, 13, Zahara, 11, Shiloh, 12, and twins Vivienne and Knox, nine, have never visited Brad at his own home, which means the Allied star really was just stopping by to have time with his brood who he likely misses enormously.
+As The Sun shared, Pitt’s black Tesla, which he purchased in 2014, was parked in Jolie’s driveway last week, and more reconciliation rumors were spread.
+Yet, this may really mean that Brad is visiting his six children, who live with Jolie in the massive mansion she purchased back in April.
+The publication notes that Maddox, 16, Pax, 13, Zahara, 11, Shiloh, 12, and twins Vivienne and Knox, nine, have never visited Brad at his own home, which means the Allied star really was just stopping by to have time with his brood, which he likely misses enormously.

-The divorce proceedings between Brad Pitt and Angelina Jolie got off to a rocky start nearly a year ago, when the actress blindsided Brad with the very public announcement she was filing for divorce and seeking full custody of their children.
-Additionally, an FBI investigation was launched against the actor for alleged child abuse, for which Pitt was swiftly cleared.
+The divorce proceedings between Brad Pitt and Angelina Jolie got off to a rocky start nearly a year ago when the actress blindsided Brad with the very public announcement she was filing for divorce and seeking full custody of their children.
+Additionally, an FBI investigation was launched against the actor for alleged child abuse, but Pitt was swiftly cleared.

-Initially Brad was only able to see his children under supervision, however, the actor has sought addictions counselling and is therefore now permitted more time with them and is able to see the kids unsupervised.
+Initially, Brad was only able to see his children under supervision.
+However, the actor has sought addiction counseling, and he is now permitted more time with them and is able to see the kids unsupervised.
 It seemed as though Brad was preparing his house to be more child-friendly, as The Sun notes.

 Brangelina’s back on: Brad Pitt and Angelina Jolie ‘making a fresh start’ together after spiritual counselling https://t.co/DZh173SMJe